frikinjay/CleanEntryList/README.md

 # CleanEntryList
-Removes the box and top and bottom shadows from the Resource Pack menu and other similar menu screens. in Minecraft
+Removes the box and top and bottom shadows from the Resource Pack menu and other similar menu screens in Minecraft